g41797/matryoshka-io/kitchen/docs/api/tags-and-slots.md

 # API Reference — Tag Identity and Slot Programming

+Two rules run through the whole API.
+Tag identity: what a handle is.
+Slot rule: where it lives.

 ## Tag identity — class, not instance

 `PolyHelper(T)` generates one static `_tag: PolyTag` per type `T` at comptime.